 Standing at the edge of Aravalli Hills and overlooking the entire Pink City Jaipur, Nahargarh Fort is a famous historical place in Rajasthan, especially if you don't want to miss the most amazing sunset view of your life.
 The fort was built in 1734 by Maharaja Sawai Jai Singh II forming a defence chain for the city along with Jaigarh Fort and Amber Fort.
 Know more Jaipur tour packages

 Rising from a rocky hill some 120 m above Jodhpur's sky line, the Mehrangarh fort is counted among world's largest forts.
 It is still under Jodhpur's royal family and is open for tourists, who can enter the fort from its north-east gate, Jai Pol.
 You have a museum inside which takes you to the memory lanes of the ancient times.

 Rajasthan the land of Kings & heritage forts or palaces . keep writing

 Such a beautiful pictures, really I like this post.
 At that time Travelling is a risky proposition, so do not take risk on your own.
 Take the help of CarRentalIndiaDelhi.com that will make your journey comfortable.
 We Provide Car Hire and Tempo Traveller on Rent in Delhi Services at Daily, Weekly and Monthly Rates.

 From my personal experience Jaisalmer Fort is the most explorable place in Rajasthan for a travellers point of view .

-Royal land of Rajasthan have much more royal experiences & buildings beyond these beautiful monuments.
+Royal land of Rajasthan have much more attractions.
+Rajasthan's buildings are beyond beautiful monuments and carry historical significance.
 Try to include them also.